testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 > A **predicate** is a logical statement that contains variables and **becomes a proposition** when specific values are assigned to those variables.

-If mathematical notation feels intimidating, the translation relation can be understood in Python as a collection of independent transition rules:
+If mathematical notation feels intimidating, the transition relation can be understood in Python as a collection of independent transition rules:

 ```python
 def R(s, s_prime):